Logabe/MiniLibraries/README.md

+NOTE: This repository has been archived as I am currently working on a successor written with Django that uses a more centralised model.
+You are welcome to fork this repository if you want to work with it...

 # ![Mini Libraries Icon](/static/LibrariesIcon.svg) Mini Libraries
 Mini Libraries (better title WIP) is a web app for sharing books on a small scale (think friends, family).
 It acts as a way to keep track of who is borrowing what, and as a way to check out other member's personal book collections.